macemoth/airqueue-streams/README.md

 To observe the topics, messages and consumers, open Kafka UI on [localhost:8080](http://localhost:8080).
 Individual messages can be examined by topic.

+### Multi-broker, multi-partition version

+The `multi` branch contains a version supporting multiple Kafka brokers, along with two partitions for the `acas` topic and a custom partitioner.
+To run them, use `docker-compose -f docker-compose-multi.yml` and `test-acas-multi.sh`.

 ## Endpoints